buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 When designing a combat encounter, first decide what level of challenge you want the PCs to face, then follow the points described below.

 **Determine APL**:  Determine the average level of the characters: this is the Average Party Level (APL for short).
-You should round this value to the nearest integer (this is one of the few exceptions to the round down rule).
+You should round this value to the nearest integer (this is one of the few exceptions to the round-down rule).

 Note that this reference guide to creating an encounter assumes a group of four or five characters.
 If your group has six or more players, add one to their average level.
 If your group contains three or fewer players, subtract one from their average level.
 For example, if your group consists of six players, two of 5th level and four of 7th level, the APL is 7th (38 total levels, divided by six players, rounded to the nearest integer, and adding one to the final result).